 The Guiding Light is a 1997 Lagoon 410.
 It is hull number 007 (they actually stamped all three digits, to make it James Bond’s boat!).
 It has four cabins each with a queen size berth, closet, hamper, and footstep.
 The forward cabins have storage under the floor and berths, in which I installed drawers.
 The aft cabins each have a 27 horse power Yanmar engine and sail drive under the berths.
 Plus they have the escape hatches looking into the water, which everyone loves to call the “aquarium”.
 Both starboard cabins have en-suite heads and the port aft cabin shares the head with me (I have the forward port cabin), because I turned the aft head into a full size shower (one of the best received upgrades I have done).
 The vessel displaces 16,000 pounds and is 40.5 feet long with a water line of 38.5 feet and a beam of 23.5 feet.
 It has a draft of 4 feet and the antenna at the top of the mast sits 63.5 feet off the water (very convenient since the standard bridge height on the East Coast ICW is 65 feet).
 It carried two 26 gallon diesel tanks and a 100 gallon water tank.
 I have three 255 watt solar panels, which do a good job with my electrical needs.
-With that, there’s a laptop inside the room where can connect to internet and play some online betting site — a new online card game called Empire777.

 HISTORY OF THE VESSEL